Listening to the Land: Dam, Beaver! Dam!April 19, 2017

 Kate Holleran has spent the last 30 years wandering around in, working in, and studying the natural world.
 Since 2007 she has served as a senior natural resource scientist at Metro, where her work focuses on land acquisition and habitat restoration across Clackamas, Multnomah, and Washington counties.
 Previously she was a program coordinator and faculty member for the Natural Resources Technology Program at Mt.
 Hood Community College and worked in forest management for the US Forest Service.
 Kate has a bachelor’s degree in forest science and a master’s in science teaching.

-MORE BEAVER LOVE ON THE NORTH COAST:
+MORE BEAVER LOVE ON THE NORTH COAST IN SPRING 2017:

 People+Plants+Wildlife blog post showcases beaver-related artwork coming to Seaside in May